Reporter raid warrant invalid: High Court

-The High Court has found a warrant used by federal police to raid a journalist’s home was invalid and ordered that it be quashed.
+Police will hold on to information seized during a raid on a journalist’s home despite the High Court finding their search warrant was invalid.

+And there are still grave fears for press freedom in Australia even though the court handed a partial win to reporter Annika Smethurst.

-News Corp Australia reporter Annika Smethurst had her Canberra apartment raided in 2019 over stories she wrote revealing secret plans to expand the government’s spying powers.
+The News Corp Australia staffer’s Canberra apartment was raided in 2019 over stories she wrote revealing secret plans to expand the government’s spying powers.

-The full bench of the High Court on Wednesday unanimously found there was not enough precision in the drafting of the warrant.
+The full bench of the High Court on Wednesday found the search warrant wasn’t drafted precisely enough and should be quashed.

-However, only two judges ordered that material seized during the search be destroyed, meaning it could still be used by police.
+But the judges were torn on whether the Australian Federal Police should have to destroy material seized during the search.

-The majority of the court did not order police to destroy the data taken during the raid, as it may disclose criminal conduct.
+Two justices argued the police should have to destroy the data and therefore not use it.

+The AFP has acknowledged the decision but remains mum on its next steps.

+“The AFP will now consider the decision and will act in accordance with the ruling,” a spokesman told AAP.

-The court did not consider whether the Australian Federal Police raid infringed on implied freedom of political communication.
+The court did not consider whether the raid infringed on implied freedom of political communication.

 The AFP has been ordered to pay court costs.